todd-hepler-ctl/mantl/examples/README.md

 It may take a few minutes for Marathon to download the Docker image of your application.

-See [the README for the examples folder](../README.md), under "Using curl" for more details on why we use these options, and "Possible Sticking Points" for some things that can go wrong.
+See the "Using curl" section for more details on why we use these options, and "Possible Sticking Points" for some things that can go wrong.

 #### With Kubernetes

 Currently, only the hello-world example can be used with kubernetes.
 More examples are planned.

+Please ensure your cluster has kubeworker nodes before continuing.

 Either configure your local installation of `kubectl` to talk to the kubernetes API using [the instructions in the Kubernetes README](https://github.com/CiscoCloud/mantl/tree/master/roles/kubernetes#running-kubectl-remotely),